Activities

 One Thursday a month: Multi month campaign for teens ages 11-15.

 Use the form below to sign up for the campaign.
-We will contact you with the date.
+We will contact you with more information.

 PLEASE make sure that your child is signed up before showing up to the activity.